noahsadir/vidQR/readme.md

 Since the maximum storage capacity of a QR code (Version 40) is just over 3 KB and the packets are stored as a 32-bit integer, you could theoretically encode a 12TB file in 4,294,967,295 packets.
 Please don't do this.

-### Why is the packet ID a 32-bit int.
-Will you really to store that many packets?
+### Why is the packet ID stored as a 32-bit int?
+Will you really need that many packets?

 Probably not.
-I might change it.
-Ideally, a 24-bit int seems most appropriate, but it would be a pain to deal with.
+I might change it to a 16-bit or 24-bit value.